MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 ```

 > [!NOTE]
-> The example above is from version 1.2.0 of the `Microsoft.ApplicationInsights.SnapshotCollector` NuGet package.
+> The previous example is from version 1.2.0 of the `Microsoft.ApplicationInsights.SnapshotCollector` NuGet package.
 In earlier versions, the uploader process is called `MinidumpUploader.exe` and the log is less detailed.

 In the previous example, the instrumentation key is `c12a605e73c44346a984e00000000000`.
 This value should match the instrumentation key for your application.
 The minidump is associated with a snapshot with the ID `139e411a23934dc0b9ea08a626db16c5`.
 You can use this ID later to locate the associated exception record in Application Insights Analytics.